-Products Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry AMS Export Sanitary Certificate Product has been pasteurized and conforms to sanitary requirements of country Sanitary Certificate AQSIQ Dairy Products (Milk and Milk Products) Facility registration (Decree 145) Certifies that the production facility meets Chinese sanitary requirements Traceability AQSIQ/ CNCA Recipe registration Infant Formula (Decree 26) Details pending, effective January 2018 Traceability CFDA Live animal2: APHIS Export Health Certificate Certifies animal health.
-(Note: Cattle cannot be exported to China due to BSE- related restrictions) Animal Health AQSIQ Live Swine3: APHIS Temporary Attestation for Live Swine Certificate for H1N1 Certifies live swine are free of H1N1 Animal Health AQSIQ Animal Chilled and frozen animal products: FSIS Export Health Certificate4 Certifies quality and safety of products Food Safety AQSIQ Poultry: Automatic Registration Form5 Import permit supplied by the importer only Traceability MOFCOM Pork6: H1N1 Certificate Certifies pork is free of H1N1 Animal Health AQSIQ Pork: Ractopamine test report Certifies pork is free of Ractopamine Animal Health AQSIQ
+Products Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Live animal : APHIS Export Health Certificate Certifies animal health.
+(Note: Cattle cannot be exported to China due to BSE-related restrictions) Animal Health AQSIQ Live Swine : APHIS Temporary Attestation for Live Swine Certificate for H1N1 Certifies live swine are free of H1N1 Animal Health AQSIQ Chilled and frozen animal products: FSIS Export Health Certificate FSIS Form 9060-5 and Form 9295-1 Certifies quality and safety of products Food Safety AQSIQ Poultry: Automatic Registration Form Import permit supplied by the importer only Traceability MOFCOM Pork : H1N1 Certificate FSIS Form 2630-9 Certifies pork is free of H1N1 Animal Health AQSIQ Pork: Ractopamine test report (Applicant must provide documentation through FSIS Form 9060-6 when applying for the FSIS Form 9060-5) Certifies pork is free of Ractopamine Animal Health AQSIQ Aquatic products (Live and Processed) Certificate of origin Certifies product origin Animal Health AQSIQ

-2 On January 12, 2015, China has banned the importation of all poultry and pet birds from the entire United States.
+$^{2}$ On January 12, 2015, China has banned the importation of all poultry and pet birds from the entire United States.
+For more information on China-specific export requirements on live animals, please visit the APHIS website.

-3 Since August 1, 2014, China requires negative PCR test results for porcine epidemic diarrhea virus (PEDv) and porcine delta coronavirus (PDCoV) during quarantine
+&lt;sup>3 Since August 1, 2014, China requires negative PCR test results for porcine epidemic diarrhea virus (PEDv) and porcine delta coronavirus (PDCoV) during quarantine.
+As of June 1, 2012, an electronic pre-notification of the certificate information must be submitted through e-TDE to AQSIQ.
+AQSIQ will then forward it to the local

-4 As of June 1, 2012, an electronic pre-notification of the certificate information must be submitted through e-TDE to AQSIQ.
-AQSIQ will then forward it to the local CIQ offices at the port of entry.
+CIQ offices at the port of entry.
 Without the electronic pre-notification, AQSIQ/CIQ will not clear imported meat and poultry products even if goods have arrived at Chinese ports.
+As of May 24, 2017, electronic pre-notification is also required for imported beef products.
+Visit the FSIS website for complete description of certificates.
+For more information on China-specific export requirements for animal products, please visit the APHIS website.

-5 Effective January 9, 2015, all poultry products are ineligible for export to China.
+&lt;sup>5 Effective January 9, 2015, all poultry products are ineligible for export to China.

-6 Pork and pork products with FSIS export certificate issuance dates on or after July 1, 2014 must be derived from lots of hogs that are produced in accordance with either of the Agricultural Marketing Service's (AMS) Ractopamine control program's identified as the Never Fed Beta Agonist Program or a specifically developed, written Ractopamine-free program.
+&lt;sup>6 Pork and pork products with FSIS export certificate issuance dates on or after July 1, 2014 must be derived from lots of hogs that are produced in accordance with either of the Agricultural Marketing Service's (AMS) Ractopamine control program's identified as the Never Fed Beta Agonist Program or a specifically developed, written Ractopamine-free program.
+Visit the FSIS website for more information on this certificate.